Tunable Enhancement of Magnetization Dynamics by Crystal Cut at Interface Exchange Coupled $\alpha$-Fe$_2$O$_3$/NiFe Heterostructures

 In contrast, the (11$\overline{2}$0) sample exhibits a maximum $\mu_{0} H_\mathrm{int} =\SI{0.15}{\tesla}$ at the lowest temperature $T=\SI{40}{\kelvin}$ that we set in our experiments (cf. Fig.~\ref{fig:figure2}(d)).
 When increasing the temperature, near $T_M$, the value of $H_\mathrm{int}$ sharply drops and stays $H_\mathrm{int}\approx0$ for $T>T_M$, indicating decoupling of the Py and $\alpha$-Fe$_2$O$_3$ layers, as shown in Fig.~\ref{fig:figure2}(c).
 In the intermediate temperature regime below $T_M$, $H_\mathrm{int}$ smoothly decreases with increasing temperature.
 We attribute this to hybridization of the Py and $\alpha$-Fe$_2$O$_3$ modes that is not captured in our didactic macrospin model.

 We now discuss the impact of non-zero external magnetic fields $H_0>0$ on $H_\mathrm{int}$ and thus the Py FMR frequency obtained from Eq.\eqref{eqn:resonancerfequency}.
-To this end, Figure~\ref{fig:figure 3}(b) and (c) show the relative orientation of Néel vector and magnetization $\varphi_0$ as a function of temperature and $H_0$ as obtained from our model.
-Figure~\ref{fig:figure 3}(b) shows the case of the (0001) sample, where the applied magnetic field and the N\'eel vector are orthogonal (see Figure~\ref{fig:figure2}(a) and (b)).
+To this end, Figure~\ref{fig:figure_3}(b) and (c) show the relative orientation of N\'eel vector and magnetization parametrized by $\varphi_0$ as a function of temperature and $H_0$ as obtained from our model.
+Figure~\ref{fig:figure_3}(b) shows the case of the (0001) sample, where the applied magnetic field and the N\'eel vector are orthogonal (see Figure~\ref{fig:figure2}(a) and (b)).
 For low temperatures the (0001) sample shows zero $H_\mathrm{int}$ regardless of the strength of the applied field, as the N\'eel vector lies perpendicular to the sample plane.
 Above the Morin transition the N\'eel vector lies in the sample plane, but perpendicular to the applied field.
 For low applied fields we observe $\varphi_0=0$ and strong interface exchange coupling $H_\mathrm{int}$.
 As the applied magnetic field is increased, the FM magnetization rotates away from the AFM N\'eel vector and into alignment with the applied magnetic field, reducing $H_\mathrm{int}$.

-Figure~\ref{fig:figure 3}(c) shows the complementary case in the (11$\overline{2}$0) sample.
-Here, the applied field is parallel to the N\'eel vector below the Morin temperature (cf. Fig.~\ref{fig:figure2}(d)).
-Thus, we observe $\varphi_0=0$ and strong interface exchange coupling $H_\mathrm{int}$ with concomitant enhanced Py resonance frequency for all applied field strengths in Fig.~\ref{fig:figure 1}(f).
+Figure~\ref{fig:figure_3}(c) shows the complementary case in the (11$\overline{2}$0) sample.
+Here, below the Morin temperature the N\'eel vector is parallel to the applied field (cf. Fig.~\ref{fig:figure2}(d)).
+Thus, we observe $\varphi_0=0$ and strong interface exchange coupling $H_\mathrm{int}$ with concomitant enhanced Py resonance frequency for all applied field strengths in Fig.~\ref{fig:figure_1}(f).
 Above the Morin temperature, the N\'eel vector again points out of the sample plane such that $\varphi_0=\pi/2$.
 This results in vanishing $H_\mathrm{int}$ and unmodified Py resonance frequency.

 To confirm our model, a systematic investigation was carried out using further $\alpha$-Fe$_2$O$_3$/Py systems with various $\alpha$-Fe$_2$O$_3$ orientations.
 The external magnetic field was applied in two distinct in-plane directions (see SI~\cite{SI}).
-The results demonstrate a systematic variation in the Py signal with changes in temperature, indicating that both the crystal orientation and temperature significantly influence the hybrid spin dynamics of the system.
+The results demonstrate a systematic variation in the Py FMR frequency with changes in temperature, indicating that both the crystal orientation and temperature significantly influence the hybrid spin dynamics of the system.